Steal This Blog! SEO 2.0 Goes Creative Commons

 - redistribute

-my blog articles on your blog, site or publication but without changing them.
 Some scrapers for example remove my links and instead link to themselves.

 I don’t want people to think I have written a version that has been changed afterwards.
-In case you want to use parts of postings or remix them please contact me.

 Why?
-I will republish the SEO 2.0 ebook here chapter by chapter.
-I don’t want people to resell my free ebook.
+I wanted republish the SEO 2.0 ebook here chapter by chapter.

-Spread my ebook for free as well but don’s ask readers for any kind of reimbursement, be it
+You can spread my ebook for free as well but don’s ask readers for any kind of reimbursement, be it

 - money